Different corporate structures

 The Takeover Law regulates precisely the mandatory elements of the TOB, including the calculation of the offered price, and the takeover procedure which needs to be followed.
 The squeeze-out procedure is also regulated with the Takeover Law.

 Competitive bids by other acquirers are allowed during a takeover procedure.
 In addition to the restrictions who can make a competitive bid, such bid cannot be submitted 15 days prior to the expiry of the deadlines for accepting the first TOB.
-There are not many Macedonian companies which fall under the provisions from the Takeover Law.
-Hence, the applicability of this Law is very limited in practice.
+There are not many companies in North Macedonia which fall under the provisions from the Takeover Law.
+Hence, the applicability of this law is very limited in practice.

-Macedonian law regulates agents, but has very little provisions about distributors.
+The law of North Macedonia regulates agents, but has very little provisions about distributors.
 Additionally, there are no standardized contracts for both agency and distribution agreements that are used in practice.
 The only requirement is that they do not violate the provisions of the applicable laws, or they will be considered as null and void.
-The Macedonian legal system has accepted the legal principle that everything which is not prohibited is allowed.
+The legal system of North Macedonia has accepted the legal principle that everything which is not prohibited is allowed.
 The same applies to agents and distributors.